 Both Apple and Google prohibit the use of any third-party payment services.
-Instead, Apple provides the developers with their specialized StoreKit framework and Google – a dedicated In-App Billing API for Android developers.
+Instead, Apple provides the developers with their specialized StoreKit framework and Google – with the Play Billing Library and Subscriptions and in-app purchases API.

 You can learn how to integrate payment systems for in-app purchases here:

 2. Payment gateways for physical goods

 A mobile payment gateway is a front-end in-between service that authorizes and processes payments between a user’s payment portal (mobile device) and a vendor’s bank.
 It enables payments by credit and debit cards, e-wallets, bank transfers, and local payments.

 Technically, a payment gateway is an application programming interface (API) that app developers integrate to enable an app to talk to a payment platform.
 It performs the encryption of cardholder data, authorization of payment requests, purchases confirmation, etc. Leading payment platforms provide APIs that work with a mobile app’ backend language.

 When a customer makes a purchase, their card information is sent to the payment gateway, which sends a request to the card-issuing bank.
 The bank checks whether there is enough money on the cardholder’s balance and sends the request to the payment system (MasterCard, VISA, etc.).
 The system confirms or rejects the transaction, while the data is also handled by a payment processor at which the vendor has a merchant account, although some processors have their own gateways.